Preventing abuse in a home care setting

 Better ways of dealing with aggression can be learned.
 To do so, the reasons for the aggression must first be identified.
 Once a caregiver understands the reasons for their own aggression, they can choose to react differently next time.

 In the short term, talking about one’s frustration can help – to friends, in self-help groups, or anonymously on a phone hotline such as that operated by Telefonseelsorge.
-In the longer term, you may want to consider whether you can access support from a care service, for example in specific difficult situations.
+In the longer term, you may want to consider whether you want to access support from a care service, for example in specific difficult situations.
 Care advice centers can explain specific options and provide support with any funding issues.

 Alternatives to restraint